chloe-ycs/FinTech/README.md

 - Label Target
 ### Label Target
 The Feature 'loanstatus' is used as target.
 Among all the 7 statuses, "Fully Paid" and "Charged Off" refer to those loans whose statuses are fixed, while other statuses may still change over time.
-In this project only the loans with statuses of "Fully Paid" and "Charged Off" are considered.
+In this project, only the loans with statuses of "Fully Paid" and "Charged Off" are considered.
 They are labeled as "0" (no default) and "1" (default), respectively.

 ## 2. Faeture Engineer